Poplar Full Area Guide by Estate Agents Poplar

 Poplar Living Conditions

 Transport and accessibility is the category in which Poplar wins the most points.
 It has several DLR routes and access to the Underground Jubilee Line.
-Bus and road links are also very good and the new Crossrail connection will make commutes even shorter.
+Bus and road links are also very good, and the new Crossrail connection will make commutes even shorter.
+HMO management services have also grown in demand due to the increasing number of shared accommodations catering to young professionals and students.

 The property scene is dominated by high-rise buildings, council estate homes, and some period houses.